maheshsabnis/ReactSharp/README.md

 =======================================================================================================
 (Mandatory Exercise)CReate a Single Page Application for Performing CRUD operations on Products.
 (Use the ProductComponent created in earlier exercises.
 CReate Product and Edit Product has same UI).
 USe Class COmpponents.

+(Mandatory Exercise): Complere the POST SAGA Operations using Class and Functional Components